top of page

 68_0001.jpg

-@ As I finished my senior year at Poly I had the expectation I would graduate and then set off to LA to continue my music career.
+@ As I finished my senior year at Poly I had the expectation I would graduate and then set off to Hollywood to continue my music career.
 However, I found out late in the term that I would need to take at least two more quarters of classes to have the credits to graduate.
-I’m sure in all the chaotic excitement of being in a band, making records etc. I missed the memo somewhere.
+I’m sure in all the chaotic excitement of being in a band that was making records etc. I missed the memo somewhere.
 I did not know what to do.
-My heart was already in Hollywood as a result of the experience of making my first record the prior year, but what if I needed a BS in sociology as a plan B someday, should I bite the bullet and stay and finish?
+My heart was already headed south as a result of the experience of making my first record the prior year, but what if I needed a BS in sociology as a plan B someday, should I bite the bullet and stay and finish?

 It wasn’t much of a deliberation, I headed to LA.
 You might ask, did I ever regret not finishing my degree later on in my life?
 Yes, sometimes, but IF I hadn’t headed south into the unknown of Hollywood at that point, I would not have met Jerry Corbetta and JC Philips and written "Green Eyed Lady" a year later.
 It might have happened another way, but creating GEL was partly a “being in the right place" moment.